 Before now, I have always known Tagiri as a popular but mysterious disease deterrent that African parents put around the house to prevent infectious viral diseases from spreading.
 For instance, when a kid is infected with measles or chicken pox, they place Tagiric ball at strategic positions in the house while treating the infected child.
 This is done with the belief that Tagiri stops the Measles from spreading.
 Tagiri is also used in humans in the organic treatment of Prostate Cancer in men.

-Tagiri (Christmas Melon) is interestingly known to ward off viral diseases in poultry.
+One of the benefits of Tagiri (Christmas Melon) is that it is known to ward off viral diseases in poultry.
 That is, with Tagiri, diseases like Newcastle Disease, Marek’s Disease, and Infectious Bursal Disease (IBD) can be combated and prevented completely.
 However, it is important to know how this wonderful bulb can be used effectively without any complications.
 As with synthetic drugs, caution must be taken in the use of organic fighting agents like Tagiri, as this is the only way to maximize the benefits of organic poultry farming without regrets.
 But do not worry; everything will be highlighted in this article.

 Ingredients Required to Prepare Tagiri Extract